Dynamic Deep-Reinforcement-Learning Algorithm in Partially Observable Markov Decision Processes: Dynamic RL Adapting to Environment with Disturbance

-When the model of the system is not available, $s^{*}_t$ could be generated via RNN or enhanced RNN by processing the sequential input. $s^{*}_t$ could contain the identified information regarding the pattern of the dynamic model of the system and the disturbance or distilled information which is less affected by the disturbance.
-Most of the existing RL algorithms with RNNs only utilized the sequential information of observation and there are only very few cases taking action sequence as input.
+When the model of the system is not available, $s^{*}_t$ could be generated via RNN by processing the sequential input. $s^{*}_t$ contains the identified information regarding the pattern of the dynamic model of the system and the disturbance or distilled information which is less affected by the disturbance.
+Most of the existing RL algorithms with RNNs only utilized the sequential information of observation and there are only a few cases taking action sequences as input.
 We suggest utilizing the sequence of action based on the above discussion in this study.
 Therefore, the effect of sequential action inclusion with the LSTM-TD3 algorithm \cite{meng2021memory} is investigated in the next section.

-\section{Action inclusion}
+\section{Action Inclusion}

 In the previous section, we have discussed that the belief state evolves based on the observation and action on the trajectory.
 In this section, the impact of the inclusion of the action sequence is demonstrated using LSTM-TD3.
 Also, the effect of the length of the sequence for the individual disturbance condition is investigated.